privacyguides/privacyguides.org/docs/vpn.en.md

 **Minimum to Qualify:**

 - Must self host analytics (no Google Analytics etc).
-The provider's site must also comply with [DNT (Do Not Track)](https://en.wikipedia.org/wiki/Do_Not_Track) for those users who want to opt-out.
+The provider's site must also comply with [DNT (Do Not Track)](https://en.wikipedia.org/wiki/Do_Not_Track) for people who want to opt-out.

 Must not have any marketing which is irresponsible:

 - Making guarantees of protecting anonymity 100%.
 When someone makes a claim that something is 100% it means there is no certainty for failure.
-We know users can quite easily deanonymize themselves in a number of ways, eg:
+We know people can quite easily deanonymize themselves in a number of ways, eg:
   - Reusing personal information eg. (email accounts, unique pseudonyms etc) that they accessed without anonymity software (Tor, VPN etc)
   - [Browser fingerprinting](https://en.wikipedia.org/wiki/Device_fingerprint#Browser_fingerprint)
 - Claim that a single circuit VPN is "more anonymous" than Tor, which is a circuit of 3 or more hops that regularly changes.
-- Use responsible language, eg it is okay to say that a VPN is "disconnected" or "not connected", however claiming that a user is "exposed", "vulnerable" or "compromised" is needless use of alarming language that may be incorrect.
-For example the visiting user might be on another VPN provider's service or using Tor.
+- Use responsible language, eg it is okay to say that a VPN is "disconnected" or "not connected", however claiming that someone is "exposed", "vulnerable" or "compromised" is needless use of alarming language that may be incorrect.
+For example, that person might simply be on another VPN provider's service or using Tor.

 **Best Case:**